 Diseases are a natural part of the underwater world as they are a part of our world.
 They can’t be completely avoided.
 We all have to deal with outbreaks of them from time to time.

-Learning about the different kinds of common betta fish diseases will equip you with the knowledge to quickly identify the issue and do further research into how to treat them.
-Pretty much all diseases in an aquarium can be cured with simple adjustments and medcation.
+Learning about the different kinds of common betta fish diseases will equip you with the knowledge to understand betta behavior before death, quickly identify issues, and do further research into how to treat them.
+Pretty much all diseases in an aquarium can be cured with simple adjustments and medication.

 |Disease Name||Common Symptoms|